cpjobling/eg-247-textbook/_build/dft/2/fft.md

 * Moreover, because the $W_N^i$ points are equally spaced points on the unit circle;

-* Because $N$ is a power of 2 the points on the upper-half plane (range $0 < \theta < \pi$ are the mirror image of the points on the lower half plane range $\pi < \theta < 2\pi$;
+* Because $N$ is a power of 2, the points on the upper-half plane (range $0 < \theta < \pi$ are the mirror image of the points on the lower half plane range $\pi < \theta < 2\pi$;

 * Thus, there is a great deal of symmetry in the computation that can be exploited to simplify the computation and reduce the number of operations considerably to a much more manageable $N \log_2 N$ operations<sup>3</sup>.

-This is possible with the algorithm called the [FTT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (fast Fourier transform) that was originally developed by [James Cooley](https://en.wikipedia.org/wiki/James_Cooley) and [John Tukey](https://en.wikipedia.org/wiki/John_Tukey) and considerably refined since.
+This is possible with the algorithm called the [FTT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (fast Fourier transform) that was originally developed by [James Cooley](https://en.wikipedia.org/wiki/James_Cooley) and [John Tukey](https://en.wikipedia.org/wiki/John_Tukey) and has been considerably refined since.

 ## The Fast Fourier Transform (FFT)

-The FFT is very well documented, including in the text book, so we will only sketch its development and present its main result.
+The FFT is very well documented, including in Karris, so we will only sketch its development and present its main result.
+However, we will illustrate part of the algorithm to make concrete an idea of the efficiency advantage that the FFT has over the DFT that we have already seen.

 Much of the development follows from the properties of the rotating vector.<sup>4</sup>